tofetpuzo/MERN/project 3/project3.md

 After the DELETE Request, I used the GET request to test if the DELETE request was executed.
 Screenshot below:

 ![po4](./images/s5.png)

+ ## Creating Frontend Application
+ ___

+After successfully configuring the backend API, The next step is to create a user interface for Web client to interact via the API.

+The first step is to use the create-react-app command to scaffold our app: